-Constructibility refers to ensuring in advance that a building or structure can be built efficiently, both in terms of time and money.
+Constructibility refers to ensuring in advance that a building or structure can be built efficiently, in terms of time, resources and money.
 Building Information Modeling, when developed and accurate enough, lets the industry achieve efficiency with information-rich, as-built models and find possible problems before starting to work, using or wasting real materials.
 As-built models minimize costly surprises, RFI's (requests for information) and opening way for more profitable projects.

 Constructibility is a practical, everyday issue for builders.
 Because construction is a process, we want our software to support the whole workflow including the inevitable changes.
 As buildings comprise of several materials, software should be able to handle the same.